 Where Am I going to store it?

 And this will make all the difference.

-Welcome to the world of shopping carts that are not loaded, credit cards bills that are not insomnia-inducing, shelves that hold the stuff you need and a sense of freedom from owning what you don’t need.
+Welcome to the world of shopping carts that are not loaded, credit card bills that are not insomnia-inducing, shelves that hold the stuff you need, and a sense of freedom from owning what you don’t need.

 Welcome to Shopping like a Minimalist.

 Minimalism 101: 05 Things you need to know to get better at (almost) everything.

 Why may ‘Owning’ not be the right word when you talk about the things you have?

 We don’t add hyperlinks until and unless necessary – to ensure that you are not distracted while reading.